Matrix Analysis of Tracer Transport: Special properties

 \section{Special properties}

-Since each element in (\ref{matrix_soln_decomposition}) approaches the non-time-dependent solution given by the first factor of (\ref{solution_no_time_dependence}) in the limit as $\Delta t_i\rightarrow 0$, we can use the properties of the non-time-dependent solution to reason about those of the time-dependent one.
 In many cases of the problems discussed in Section \ref{deformation_section} and Section \ref{map_section}, the evolution matrix, $A$, will have special properties that will affect the solution.
+Since each element in (\ref{matrix_soln_decomposition}) approaches the non-time-dependent solution in the limit as $\Delta t_i\rightarrow 0$, we can sometimes use the properties of the non-time-dependent solution to reason about those of the time-dependent one.